WarnTrxgic/Paradise/README.md

 * CF4_99: showed and explained how to fix issues with the base on certain titles, overflow fix, helped with guidance when I got stuck or was struggling to figure something out, also has provided code snippets
 * Optus IV/Deprecated: ran the original site, has helped a lot with code and sorting issues, porting base to just about every game, and so much more
 * Kurt: Provided memory addresses & methods for mw2/mw3 animations
+* Broph: Helped with a lot of the ports (without IL versions) and has helped with some of the code on the IL versions